 Opened in 1926, the Stiwt was originally financed with a subscription of two pence a week from the hardworking local mining community.
 After dodging demolition in 1985, it reopened as a state-of-the-art performing arts centre in 1999, and these days it’s a grand historic setting to enjoy modern theatre.

 Follow in the footsteps of the dozens of prisoners holed up at Ruthin during the 19th century, Ruthin Gaol was once used as the prison for the counties of Denbighshire, Flintshire and Merionethshire.
 Opened as a heritage site in 2002, it’s the place to learn gruesome stories and admire imposing architecture.

-The imaginative team at this outdoor activity centre have welcomed intrepid adventurers from across the world – not to mention Top Gear – during decades of muddy fun.
+The imaginative team at Motor Safari outdoor activity centre have welcomed intrepid adventurers from across the world – not to mention Top Gear – during decades of muddy fun.
 Head off around the Seren parklands in a 4x4 or even try your hand at quad biking – a range of options aim to thrill.